anhoop89/ChocAn-Team-Project-Application/README.md

 Service Code: A six-digit code corresponding to a service provided by providers.

+Service Fee: Amount to be paid based on a service given.

+Date of Service (DOS): Date (MM-DD-YYY) that a service was given.

 Provider Directory: An alphabetically ordered list of service names and corresponding service codes and fees sent to the provider as an email attachment.
 All providers may access this directory.
 (See Service Code)

 Provider Number: A unique identifier for each provider, used to access the ChocAn terminal.